korpling/pepperModules-TCFModules/README.md

 # TCFImporter

+The TCFImporter imports data following the TCF format decribed by the schema http://weblicht.sfs.uni-tuebingen.de/weblichtwiki/index.php/The_TCF_Format into a Salt model.

 ## Mapping to Salt

 The importer maps each TCF layer to an SLayer object in Salt.
 Attributes refering to the